dirigiblelabs/curriculum-2017/IvetaChampoeva/Documentation/Dirigible Advanced - Launchpad Templates.md

 # How to Create a Launchpad in Dirigible
 ## Prerequisites
 * Have a project created in Dirigible.
 For reference you may read [How to Create a Project in Dirigible](https://github.com/dirigiblelabs/curriculum/blob/master/IvetaChampoeva/Documentation/Basic%20Steps/Dirigible%20Basics%20-%20Create%20Project.md)
-* Understand how to create different types of UIs.
+* Understand how to create different types of UIs in Dirigible.
 For reference you may read [How to Create a User Interface in Dirigible](https://github.com/dirigiblelabs/curriculum/blob/master/IvetaChampoeva/Documentation/Basic%20Steps/Dirigible%20Basics%20-%20Create%20User%20Interface.md)
 ## Overview
 After executing the following steps you will have a sample Launchpad with Items generated for your project.
 ## Steps